theodi/big-data-publishing/guide/big-data-publishing.md

 #### In conclusion
 The 1,000 Genome project tackles the technical challenges by publishing the data in different ways.

 Users can download the whole data set with a comparable, but faster version FTP.
-Parts of the data are available and discoverable via a FTP structure, a FTP search, a data slicer, the 1000 Genomes browser, a public Mysql Instance and a mirror in the Amazon Simple Storage Service (S3).
+Parts of the data are available and discoverable via a FTP structure, a FTP search, a data slicer, the 1000 Genomes browser, a public MySQL Instance and a mirror in the Amazon Simple Storage Service (S3).

 Additional support is manifold.
 Announcements are made available via RSS, Twitter and also via an email list.
 The website [1,000 Genomes](http://www.1000genomes.org) hosts all links and information about the data and the project.